Hemoglobin: Allosteric

 Animals other than humans use different molecules to bind to hemoglobin and change its O2 affinity under unfavorable conditions.
 Fish use both ATP and GTP.
 These bind to a phosphate "pocket" on the fish hemoglobin molecule, which stabilizes the tense state and therefore decreases oxygen affinity.
 GTP reduces hemoglobin oxygen affinity much more than ATP, which is thought to be due to an extra hydrogen bond formed that further stabilizes the tense state.
 Under hypoxic conditions, the concentration of both ATP and GTP is reduced in fish red blood cells to increase oxygen affinity.

 A variant hemoglobin, called fetal hemoglobin (HbF, α2γ2), is found in the developing fetus, and binds oxygen with greater affinity than adult hemoglobin.
 This means that the oxygen binding curve for fetal hemoglobin is left-shifted (i.e., a higher percentage of hemoglobin has oxygen bound to it at lower oxygen tension), in comparison to that of adult hemoglobin.
 As a result, fetal blood in the placenta is able to take oxygen from maternal blood.

 Hemoglobin also carries nitric oxide (NO) in the globin part of the molecule.
 This improves oxygen delivery in the periphery and contributes to the control of respiration.
 NO binds reversibly to a specific cysteine residue in globin; the binding depends on the state (R or T) of the hemoglobin.
 The resulting S-nitrosylated hemoglobin influences various NO-related activities such as the control of vascular resistance, blood pressure and respiration.
 NO is not released in the cytoplasm of red blood cells but transported out of them by an anion exchanger called AE1.

-Types in humans
+Types of hemoglobin in humans

 Hemoglobin variants are a part of the normal embryonic and fetal development.
 They may also be pathologic mutant forms of hemoglobin in a population, caused by variations in genetics.
 Some well-known hemoglobin variants, such as sickle-cell anemia, are responsible for diseases and are considered hemoglobinopathies.
 Other variants cause no detectable pathology, and are thus considered non-pathological variants.